JustinRayAngus/PICNIC/docs/source/install/picnic.rst

 PICNIC
 =====

-Once you have performed the instrutions in Chombo, Prerequisites, and PETSc (if using PETSc), then follow the instructions here to build PICNIC.
+Once you have performed the instructions in Chombo, Prerequisites, and PETSc (if using PETSc), then follow the instructions here to obtain and build PICNIC.

 Obtaining PICNIC
 ----

-Checkout PICNIC from LC's czgitlab:
+If you have an LC czgitlab account, checkout PICNIC from LC's czgitlab:

 .. code-block:: bash

    git clone ssh://git@czgitlab.llnl.gov:7999/angus1/picnic.git PICNIC

-Or, if you don't have an czgitlab account on LC, checkout PICNIC from personal github page:
+Or, if you don't have an czgitlab account on LC, checkout PICNIC from github:

 .. code-block:: bash